 Instructions

-- Apply the egg wash on your pastry with the help of a Creuset silicone pastry brush
+- Apply the egg wash to your pastry with the help of a Creuset silicone pastry brush.

-- Do be sure to cover the entire pastry with the egg mixture.
-However, be careful not to overdo it and add too thick of a layer, which can result in uneven shine and browning, even burning in some cases
+- Make sure to cover the entire pastry with the egg mixture.
+However, be careful not to overdo it and add too thick of a layer, which can result in uneven shine and browning, even burning in some cases.

 Notes